atkocaitis/newman/README.md

 * All tested endpoints are verified for correct status codes and JSON schema validation of responses.
 * Tests utilize dynamic test data for validating created orders (timestamps), enabling them to be executed multiple times without modification.

+## Noted issues

+* Incorrect Status Codes: When the authentication token is invalid or not provided, the expected status code should be 403 (Forbidden).
+Currently, it returns a 404 (Not Found).